 Barbados is nestled just north of the equator in what is known as the tropics.
-Therefore, this little island paradise has a climate blessed with a wonderful weather combination – bright sunshine and cool breezes virtually all year round.
+Therefore, this little island paradise has a climate blessed with a beautiful weather combination – bright sunshine and cool breezes virtually all year round.

 Current Weather Forecast for Bridgetown, Barbados

-Access current, hourly, 10 day and 15 day forecasts along with up to the minute reports and videos for Bridgetown, Barbados from AccuWeather.com.
+Access current, hourly, 10-day and 15-day forecasts along with up to the minute reports and videos for Bridgetown, Barbados from AccuWeather.com.

 Changing of the Seasons

 Because Barbados is so close to the equator, there are not four distinct seasons.
 Instead, there is a wet and a dry season.

 From around December to May is considered the dry season in Barbados, and also the ‘winter’ period.